Social Work and Students

 Standards for Social Work Students

-In order to qualify to participate in the program and pursue a degree in Social Work, students must have the requisite abilities necessary to perform the essential functions required by the program and be able to meet the appropriate programmatic standards.
 These standards should be met in the classroom, in field placements, and elsewhere in the program.
-In addition, as students at Brigham Young University-Idaho, students are expected to adhere to the moral and personal standards set by the Honor Code.
+In addition, as students at BYU-Idaho, students are expected to adhere to the moral and personal standards set by the Honor Code.

-Accordingly, by applying to and accepting admission into the School of Social Work, students commit that they have the following abilities and attributes and will conduct themselves according to the following guidelines:
+By applying to and accepting admission into the Social Work program, students commit that they have the following abilities and attributes and will conduct themselves according to the following guidelines:

 Motor Abilities